-(one of the sheep herds, grazing on natural untreated grasses on the mountain side)
+(one of our farmer's sheep herds, grazing on natural untreated grasses on the mountain side)

 Guys, let us be honest.
 The fur trade is not pretty.
 In-fact, if you ever are feeling emotionally stuck and need something to make you full on ball out cry, just watch any video showcasing the horrors of the fur industry.
 It's deplorable.
 Absolutely a tragedy to the animal kingdom.
 The thing is, it's not just the big companies that are to blame.
 It's the little companies that often go unnoticed.
 All across the world.
 And not only is it devastating to the animal kingdom, but it is an environmental disaster.
 Parts of India are so polluted from the Indian leather trade, that people can't even consume the water but moving isn't an option for many...so you see where this is going.When choosing a sheepskin, it's very important to consider where it's coming from.
 Why?
 If you care about the environment, animal and human rights, then you have your answer.
 Many online stores boost that they provide "natural" sheepskins, but that's as green washed as "Simply Orange" saying it's a natural orange juice (my ass it is).
 Just because it's organic, doesn't mean it's not mass farmed.
 And what does "natural" even mean?
 Sourcing ethically produced pelts is one thing, but then there is the matter of making sure your pelt isn't loaded with harsh chemicals.
 For instance, there are some local farmers that we specifically don't buy from because they choose to use harsh chemicals on their skins for fast production.
 So just because it's local, doesn't guarantee its natural.
 And trust me, those chemicals are loaded with heavy metals that you DO NOT want around your kids or animals.

 Here's my rule of thumb for knowing if a sheepskin seller is indeed actually sourcing locally, ethically, and truly not using harsh chemicals.